Hallucigenia: Diversity

 In 2002, Desmond Collins informally suggested that new Hallucigenia fossils from the Burgess Shale showed male and female forms, one with "a rigid trunk, robust neck and a globular head" and the other thinner, and with a small head.

 Three species of Hallucigenia have been described.
 The first specimen, Hallucigenia sparsa, was discovered in Canada.
 Two other species, H. fortis and H. hongmeia, are represented by the Maotianshan Shales' fossils of Chengjiang.

 Distribution

 Hallucigenia was first described from the Burgess Shale in southeastern British Columbia, Canada.
 109 specimens of Hallucigenia are known from the Greater Phyllopod bed, where they comprise 0.3% of the community.
 Hallucigenia also forms a minor component of Chinese lagerstätten.
 Isolated hallucigeniid spines, however, are widely distributed in a range of Cambrian deposits, preserved both as carbonaceous and mineralized fossils.

+In popular culture

+The bizarre appearance of Hallucigenia has inspired a number of science fiction creators when designing otherworldly or primordial creatures.
+Some examples include: